pregan23/u3_lesson_react_auth/README.md

 ## Frontend State and Security

 Contrary to popular belief, most front-ends are not secure to the extent of our back-end data.
 The purpose of the front-end is to display information to a user.
 As long as our back-end is secure, the front-end will only conditionally display information based on certain criteria.
-With React, we'll use *state* and a special component called a `ProtectedRoute` to conditionally render specific parts of our UI once the user has successfully signed in.
+With React, we'll use *state* and a protected route to conditionally render specific parts of our UI once the user has successfully signed in.
 More often than not, your back-end server will have more resources available to perform expensive computations and logic checks.
 We'll use that along with React's fast UI updates to build a seamless application for our users.

 ### Managing Visibility With State